Travel trailer used for temporary housing showing typical living setup during rebuild

 Insurance and Temporary Housing Costs

 In many cases, homeowners insurance policies cover temporary housing costs when a property is uninhabitable.
 This coverage is usually part of loss of use or additional living expenses (ALE) benefits.
+Depending on the policy, insurance may cover:

 • RV rental costs